DavidMertz/RegEx_Puzzles/book.md

 whole thing is group 1.
 So the first subpattern inside of that, matching the current word, is group 2, hence named as `\2`.

 \newpage

 ## Testing an IPv4 Address

 "Internet protocol version 4" addresses are prevalent in almost everything we do with computers.
 "Under the hood" (so to speak), an IPv4 address is just a 32-bit unsigned integer.
-However, it is universal to write them in a human-memorable way as so-called dotted-quads.
+However, it is universal to write them in a human-memorable way as so-called dotted quads.
 In that format, each byte of the address is represented as a decimal number between 0 and 255 (the range of an integer byte), and the four bytes are separated by periods.